The nature of cosmological metric perturbations in presence of gravitational particle production

 where $T=\bar{T} + \delta T$.
 Up to first order the relation gives

 We will see later that metric perturbations may induce fluid flow in the initial stages of the de Sitter phase and consequently local thermodynamic equilibrium can only hold approximately.
 The above simple estimation can give us the temperature fluctuations induced by metric perturbations assuming the system is near about local thermal equilibrium.
-In this paper we have assumed that radiation fluid is the main constituent of the universe, where $\omega=1/3$ so that Eq.~(\ref{tpbt}) can easily be integrated to see how the background temperature evolves when one has